-VAP : Aerosol Optical Depth (AOD)
+VAP : Aerosol Optical Depth, derived from atmospheric extinction of solar irradiance (AOD)

 The core purpose of the ARM Facility is to reduce uncertainties in climate model predictions.
 A dominant source of uncertainty in these models is the radiative impact of aerosols, which has spawned a major effort in ARM to measure aerosol properties.